Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Introduction

-\paragraph{Contribution.} We design the first combinatorial randomized algorithms for maximizing a (possibly) non-monotone submodular function subject to a knapsack constraint that combine constant approximation, low adaptive complexity, and a small number of queries.
-In particular, we obtain \begin{itemize} \item a $9.465$-approximation algorithm, \knapsack, that has $O(\log n)$ adaptivity and uses $O(n^2\log^2 n)$ value queries.
-This is the \emph{first} constant factor approximation to the problem with optimal adaptive complexity up to a $O(\log \log n)$ factor (\Cref{thm:non_monotone}). \item a variant of our algorithm with the same approximation, near-optimal $O(n\log^3 n)$ query complexity, and $O(\log^2 n)$ adaptivity (\Cref{thm:non_monotone-binary}).
+\paragraph{Contribution.} We propose the first combinatorial randomized algorithms for maximizing a (possibly) non-monotone submodular function subject to a knapsack constraint that combine constant approximation, low adaptive complexity, and a small number of queries.
+In particular, we obtain \begin{itemize} \item a $9.465$-approximation algorithm, \knapsack (Algorithm \ref{alg:non_monotone_alg}), that has $O(\log n)$ adaptivity and uses $O(n^2\log^2 n)$ value queries, where $n$ is the cardinality of the ground set of the submodular function.
+This is the \emph{first} constant factor approximation algorithm for the problem with optimal adaptive complexity up to a $O(\log \log n)$ factor (\Cref{thm:non_monotone}). \item a variant of our algorithm with the same approximation, near-optimal $O(n\log^3 n)$ query complexity, and $O(\log^2 n)$ adaptivity (\Cref{cor:non_monotone-binary}).
 This is the first constant factor approximation algorithm that uses only $\tilde{O}(n)$ queries and has \emph{sublinear} adaptivity. \item $3$-approximation algorithms for \emph{monotone} objectives that combine $O(\log n)$ adaptivity with $O(n^2\log^2 n)$ total queries, and $O(\log^2 n)$ adaptivity with $O(n\log^3 n)$ queries, respectively (\Cref{thm:monotone}).
-Even in the monotone setting, the latter is the first $O(1)$-approximation algorithm combining $\tilde{O}(n)$ queries and sublinear adaptivity. \item $5.83$-approximation algorithms for \emph{cardinality} constraints that match or surpass the state-of-the-art when it comes to the combination of approximation, adaptivity and total queries (\Cref{thm:cardinality}). \end{itemize} See \Cref{tab:our_results} for an overview of our results.
+Even in the monotone setting, the latter is the first $O(1)$-approximation algorithm combining $\tilde{O}(n)$ queries and sublinear adaptivity. \item $5.83$-approximation algorithms for \emph{cardinality} constraints (where the goal is to select the best subset of $k$ elements) that match or surpass the state-of-the-art when it comes to the combination of approximation, adaptivity and total queries (\Cref{thm:cardinality}). \item a method for interpolating between adaptivity and query complexity which applies to all these scenarios covered by \Cref{thm:non_monotone,thm:monotone,thm:cardinality}, implying $O(\nicefrac{\log^2 n}{\log \gamma})$ adaptivity and $\tilde O(n \gamma )$ total queries, for any $\gamma>0$ (\Cref{thm:non_monotone-binary,cor:monotone,cor:cardinality}). \end{itemize} See \Cref{tab:our_results} for an overview of our results and a comparison with the state of the art.